Retflow/SwapWallpaperWT/README.md

 Have fun with it!

 HOW TO USE IT:
-  just copy this file to /usr/local/bin then exeute cwp.
+  copy cwp.py to /usr/local/bin
+  USAGE:
   cwp swap <img> will change your wallpaper cwp list will list all your images in your path cwp -h will show the help page